 - Torre Mapfre and Hotel Arts

 - Templo Expiatorio del Sagrado Corazón (Tibidabo)

-All the locations in the map
+All these locations (and more) in the map

 Tips on visiting Barcelona

-Beware of pickpockets, especially in touristy areas as Born and Gothic quarter.
-That labyrinth of alleyways makes it easy for them to disappear with your belongings.
+Beware of pickpockets, especially in touristy areas as el Born and Gothic quarter: that labyrinth of alleyways makes it easy for them to disappear with your belongings.
 There’s always undercover police watching over your safety, but still, stay alert at all times.